Board of Directors

 Philip Henrichs, Jr. - President:

 Philip has been an avid animal lover since childhood.
-He has been an Animal Humane Society volunteer since 2011 (cat adoption, rabbit Pawfiler™ and small animal foster).
+He has been an Animal Humane Society volunteer since 2011 (rabbit Pawfiler™ and small animal foster).
 Philip learned about Leech Lake Legacy after seeing the request for spay/neuter clinic volunteers in an AHS newsletter.
 He volunteered at a LLL spay/neuter clinic in October 2013, and was immediately hooked by the spirit of collaboration between LLL and Leech Lake Reservation residents in helping animals.

-Philip, along with his husband Ray, makes his home in Brooklyn Center with 4 cats (Mia, Lyle, Josh & Annabelle), 3 birds and many fish.
+Philip makes his home in Brooklyn Center with 4 cats (Mia, Lyle, Josh & Annabelle), 3 birds and many fish.

 Craig Berdan – Treasurer: